mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/misc/contributing.md

 *  Adhere to our [coding conventions](http://doc.silverstripe.com/doku.php?id=coding-conventions)
 *  Provide complete [unit test coverage](/topics/testing) - depending on the complexity of your work, this is a required step.
+*  Do not set milestones.
+If you think your patch should be looked at with priority, mark it as "critical".
 *  Describe specifics on how to test the effects of the patch
 *  It's better to submit multiple patches with separate bits of functionality than a big patch containing lots of changes